You may have never done a balance transfer before. In this case, then you are likely to have questions relating to how to do a balance transfer.

 Here at Balance Transfer Expert, we aim to explain all aspects of the balance transfer process as simply as we can.
 As a result, the following, is our explanation of how to do a balance transfer, in the UK.

-A balance transfer occurs when a credit card customer transfers the outstanding debt from one credit card to another credit card.
+A balance transfer occurs when a credit card customer transfers the outstanding debt from one credit card, to another credit card.

 How To Do A Balance Transfer – Step 1

-At Balance Transfer Expert however, we have already worked out which credit card company is behind each and every one of the over 60 UK 0% balance transfer credit cards currently available.
+At Balance Transfer Expert however, we have already worked out which card company is the issuer for all of the over 60 UK 0% balance transfer credit cards, currently available online.

 Check the listing of the credit cards on our website.
-At the bottom of the card details, we show the credit cards that you cannot use to make a balance transfer to that particular card.
+At the bottom of the card details, we show the credit cards that you cannot use to make a balance transfer, to that particular card.